luisergio98/gene-extractor/README.md

 <code>py gene-extractor.py {YOUR_GBFF_FILE_PATH}</code> or <code>python gene-extractor.py {YOUR_GBFF_FILE_PATH}</code>.

-Depending of how is Python installed at the machine this command could be different.
+Depending on how is Python installed at the machine this command could be different.

 Example: <code>py gene-extractor.py ./temp-files/GCF_000001735.4/genomic.gbff</code>